 Tasty Candle Dog Treats

 You can apply this technique to any suitable dog treat dough and any combination of colours.
 It works for human cookie dough, too!
 I have to confess, after making these twists, I plotting Christmas treats.
 Then I learned that dogs don’t see red and green like we do, so that was off my treat to-do list.
-Contrary to what many people believe, dogs are not colour blind.
-They just see colours (and more) quite differently than people.
+Contrary to what many people believe, dogs can see colours.
+They just see colour (and more) quite differently than most people.
 Check out our post on dog vision vs. human vision for details and side-by-side photo examples.
 They don’t really care about colourful or pretty treats, though.
 They only care about the doggone delicious scents and flavours.
 But we humans can have a little fun!

 How to Make Edible Birthday Candle Dog Treats

 Choosing a Base Dough

 Similar treats can be made using any rollable dog treat dough.
 If adding colourings, the lighter the dough, the easier it will be to tint true colours.
 If you are making these for human treats instead, then cookie dough, pastry, or even a sweet bread dough could work nicely.

 Choosing Tinting Colours and Ingredients

 Candles can be made in one colour or using combined colours for a spiral candle, as shown.
 Any dog-friendly tints can be used to make coloured dough, but don’t forget about the important elements of flavours and smells when choosing and mixing colouring ingredients.
 Make it pretty, but pretty tasty, too!
 You can read more about tinting treats in our post on using natural food colourings for dog treats.